Andrewkwame1/alx_travel_app_0x00/alx_travel_app/README.md

-# ALX Travel App - Backend (0x00)
+# ALX Travel App - Backend (0x01)

 A comprehensive Django REST API for a travel booking platform that allows users to search, book, and review accommodations worldwide.
+This version includes fully functional CRUD API endpoints with Swagger documentation.

 ## 🚀 Features